 - Tuition Agreement with Deposit

-Click here for full enrollment procedures and the policy governing admissions: >UOS Enrollment & Admissions Policy
+Click here for full enrollment procedures and the policy governing admissions: Enrollment/Admissions Policy

-You may request a paper Enrollment Application by filling out the Request Form below, or by contacting Amy in Admissions at email@example.com or (216) 571-4676.
+You may request an Enrollment Application by filling out the Request Form below, or by contacting firstname.lastname@example.org or (216) 571-4676.

 Urban Oak School’s goal is to build a strong community in which parents, teachers, and the administration work together to honor each child within the values and spirit inspired by the Waldorf philosophy.
 To build a culture and environment within our classes and our school community that honor these values, parents and teachers are asked to make a commitment to participate and volunteer in school activities such as class/parent evenings, festivals, and fundraising.
 Parents fulfill Family Hours, an annual requirement calculated according to the number of days a child is enrolled.
 Each parent is also an active member of the Parent Council.
 We hope that parents will strive to develop a deeper understanding and support of the principles inspired by the Waldorf philosophy that will, in turn, support the development of a healthy child and maintain a vibrant community.